CogComp/SRL-Spanish/README.md

-This repository contains the files to run a Huggingface tranformers-based SRL model on the BETTER data.
+This repository contains the files to run a Huggingface tranformers-based SRL model on the BETTER and Ontonotes datasets.

+The design of the models in this repository are based on a BERT + linear layer model used in ['Simple BERT Models for Relation Extraction and Semantic Role Labeling'](https://arxiv.org/pdf/1904.05255.pdf).

 # Setup
 Setup in a virtual environment, following the instructions on the [huggingface repository](https://github.com/huggingface/transformers#installation).